Program Format | MAT in Special Education

 Pacific University's MAT in Special Education is a hybrid online program with on-campus courses held every third Saturday.
 This model allows students to connect with a rich and diverse distributed community while still enjoying flexibility of location.

-- 18-month program (4 semesters) starts in January
+- 24-month program (5 semesters) starts in August

 - Online classes are scheduled live (synchronous) on weekday evenings

 - Video conferencing technology builds a virtual classroom community experience for lectures or collaborating in small groups